We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 Although both Zigbee and Thread offer robust security, Thread’s authentication and commissioning can be smartphone based, making it much easier and more user friendly than Zigbee for onboarding a new device.

-Thread Versus Zigbee Network Stack Diagram
+Thread Network Stack Compared to Zigbee Network Stack